-The International investment congress and exhibition “LNG LATIN AMERICA” is the only business platform for developing effective strategies, sharing experiences, presenting new investment projects and innovations, consolidating efforts of governments and business to implement investment projects on construction, expansion and modernisation of LNG regasification and LNG production plants from all over Latin America.
+The International investment congress and exhibition “LNG LATIN AMERICA 2020” is the only business platform for developing effective strategies, sharing experiences, presenting new investment projects and innovations, consolidating efforts of governments and companies to implement investment projects on construction, expansion and modernisation of LNG regasification and LNG production plants from all over Latin America.

 700 million cubic meters per day is the estimated regional consumption of natural gas, which represents seven percent of world production

 12 regasification terminals are currently running in the region